osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ### 2.2.7 Connection status
 Connections **MAY** include status information indicating operational health or availability to support filtering and visualization.

 Common values include `active`, `inactive`, `degraded` and `unknown`.
-The exact field structure and allowed values are defined in chapter 5 Connection model (see Section 5.4 Connection properties).
+The exact field structure and allowed values are defined in chapter 5 Connection model (see section 5.4 Connection properties).

 ### 2.2.8 Implicit vs. explicit relationships